berngp/mesos-spark-docker/README.md

   Today is pretty common to find Engineers and Data Scientist that need to run _Big Data workloads_ inside a shared infrastructure.
-In addition the infrastructure could potentially be used not only for such workloads but to server other important services required for business operations.
+In addition the infrastructure could potentially be used not only for such workloads but to for other important services required for business operations.
 All these amalgamates to a none trivial infrastructure and provisioning conundrum.

-  A very common way to solve such problem is to virtualize the infrastructure and statically partition it such that each group has its own resources to deploy and run their applications.
+  A very common way to solve such problem is to virtualize the infrastructure and statically partition it such that each development or business  group in the company has its own resources to deploy and run their applications on.
 Hopefully the maintainers of such infrastructure and services have a _DevOps_ mentality and have automated, and continuously work on automating, the configuration and software provisioning tasks on such infrastructure.
 The problem is, as [Benhamin Hindman][MESOS_WHY] backed by [studies][MESOS_WP] done at the University of California at Berkeley points out, static partitioning can be highly inefficient on the utilization of such infrastructure.
 This has prompted the development